zoxpx/pxdocs/content/reference/CLI/cloud-snaps.md

 OPTIONS:
-   --volume value, -v value       source volume --full, -f                     force a full backup --cred-uuid value, --cr value  Cloud credentials ID to be used for the backup
+   --volume value, -v value       source volume --full, -f                     force a full backup --cred-id value, --cr value    Cloud credentials ID to be used for the backup

 ```